 This is a personal piece of work, that you may not feel you can share with your partner, and that is perfectly ok.
 You should have the space to work through this, but it’s important not to use it as an excuse to avoid working on the hard task of rebuilding your relationship (at least not if you want to repair it!).

-When you notice patterns of behaviour that may have been present for many years, then you can start to work through them and understand why they occurred, and in understanding why, you’ll be empowered to make the changes that you might need to make, to achieve a happy and fulfilled life, and a solid relationship with your partner.
+When you notice patterns of behavior that may have been present for many years, then you can start to work through them and understand why they occurred, and in understanding why, you’ll be empowered to make the changes that you might need to make in order to achieve a happy and fulfilled life with your partner.